CA Modern Anti-Slavery Statement 2021

-Chesnara plc, the holding company of Countrywide Assured, welcomes the act and with its subsidiaries (together “Chesnara”) is committed to the eradication of human trafficking and slavery.
-Slavery and human trafficking are abuses of a person’s freedom and rights.
+Chesnara plc, the holding company of Countrywide Assured, with its subsidiaries (together "Chesnara"), is committed to the eradication of human trafficking, slavery and other abuses of a person’s freedom and rights.
 We are totally opposed to such abuses in our direct operations, our indirect operations and our supply chain as a whole.

 The meaning of slavery and human trafficking

-Our understanding of slavery and human trafficking is based on the definitions set out in the Modern Slavery Act 2015.
-We recognise that forced labour as a form of slavery includes debt bondage and the restriction of a person’s freedom of movement whether that be physical, non-physical or, for example, by the withholding of a worker’s identity papers.
+Our definition of slavery and human trafficking is aligned to that set out in the Modern Slavery Act (2015) (the "Act").
+We recognise that forced labour as a form of slavery includes debt bondage, servitude, exploitation, forced- and compulsory- labour or marriage, human trafficking and the restriction of a person’s freedom of movement whether that be physical, non-physical or, for example, by the withholding of a worker’s identity papers.
+All have in common the deprivation of one person's liberty by another in order to exploit them for personal and/or commercial gain.

 Our business and supply chains

 Chesnara plc is a holding company engaged in the management of life and pension books in the UK and Western Europe.
-The value of responsibility is at the heart of the Chesnara business model.
+The value of responsibility is at the heart of the Chesnara business model; consideration and awareness of modern anti-slavery is in place across its Business Units.
+Chesnara has zero-tolerance to modern slavery and is committed to acting ethically and with integrity in all of its business dealings and relationships and to operating and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in the group or its supply chains.

-The operating model of our UK business is directed towards maintaining shareholder value by outsourcing all support activities to professional specialists.
-The activities typically include policy administration, systems management, accounting, actuarial and investment management.
-This has been provided by long-term contracts held with only three suppliers.
-As these are significant, the responsibility of oversight has remained with the central governance team.
+The operating model of our UK business is directed towards maintaining shareholder value by outsourcing many support activities to professional specialists.
+The activities typically include policy administration, systems management, accounting services, actuarial services and investment management.
+These services have been provided under long-term contracts with our well-established suppliers and, as these are significant, the responsibility of oversight has remained with our internal, central governance team.

-We consider that the greatest risk of slavery and human trafficking would be in our supply chain where operational and managerial oversight is out of our direct control but we require our partners to operate in line with our corporate values.
+Although we consider that the greatest risk of slavery and human trafficking would be in our supply chain, where operational and managerial oversight is out of our direct control, we consider its possibility to be low due to the nature of our business.
+Irrespective that view, we require our partners to operate in line with our corporate values and fulfill our oversight of them with this in mind.

 Risk assessment and due diligence

-We believe the risk of slavery and human trafficking within our own organisation is substantially avoided and mitigated as a result of strict policies and procedures.
-It is reinforced through the oversight built into our business operations and the knowledge and skills of our staff.
-We expect the same responsibility from our suppliers, and where we currently do not have assurance, we will be seeking to have confirmation from each supplier.
-Our procurement process with any future supplier will incorporate the requirement for our supplier to provide their assistance and assurance with the Modern Slavery Act 2015.
-This will enable us to have greater knowledge of our business partners.
+We believe that the risk of slavery and human trafficking within our organisation is substantially avoided and mitigated as a result of these strict policies and procedures.
+It is reinforced through the oversight built into our business operations and the detailed knowledge and skills of our staff as well as the annual review and embedding attestation for these polices.
+We expect the same level of responsibility from our suppliers, and, where we do not feel adequately assured of this, would seek confirmation from each supplier.
+Our procurement process with any future suppliers incorporates the requirement for them to provide their assistance and compliance with the Act to ensure that we continue to have clear knowledge of our business partners.

 Training and responsibility

-The Board and Senior Management have responsibility for implementing this policy statement and ensuring that any employee, in particular those who have direct responsibility for the supply chain, has adequate resources to ensure that slavery and human trafficking is not taking place within the organisation and within its supply chain.
+The Board and Senior Management have responsibility for implementing this policy statement and ensuring that any employee, in particular those who have direct responsibility for the supply chain, has adequate resources to ensure that slavery and human trafficking is not taking place within the organisation or its supply chain.
+Chesnara’s policy on Modern Anti-Slavery is reviewed annually and brought to the attention of all of its UK staff who are asked to attest to their understanding of what it sets out.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Chesnara’s slavery and human trafficking statement.
-Its requirements operated throughout the 2018 financial year and hold true for the current 2019 calendar year.
+Its requirements operated throughout the 2020 financial year and its controls hold true for the current 2021 calendar year.